End of Year Planning Options

 Gifts to Heirs

 Your estate can limit growth by making gifts to heirs now.
-Gifts to heirs are still limited to $10,000 per donor per recipient, and married couples can agree to join to make a tax-free gift of $20,000 of value.
+Gifts to heirs are still limited to $11,000 per donor per recipient, and married couples can agree to join to make a tax-free gift of $22,000 of value.
 Where a lot of family members go off the approved IRS track is that they believe there is an exception to this rule when providing gifts at Christmas, Hanukkah, weddings, graduations and birthdays.
-There isn't.
+There isn’t.
 Also, if you write a check to your child for college tuition and expenses, you may have given your child a taxable gift.
-For most families, expensive gifts are not likely to produce estate and gift tax problems because they are counted against what used to be called the "Unified Credit", now called the Applicable Exclusion Amount.
-From 1987 - 1997 the value was limited to $600,000 and the amount free of tax crept up to a heady $675,000 in 1999 and it is scheduled to be $700,000 in 2002.
-So it is unlikely that many American families will be exposed to the estate tax since they won't transfer more than that total amount of exempt wealth either while alive as outright gifts or at death as an inheritance.
+For most families, expensive gifts are not likely to produce estate and gift tax problems because they are counted against what used to be called the “Unified Credit”, now called the Applicable Exclusion Amount.
+From 1987 – 1997 the value was limited to $600,000 and the amount free of tax crept up to a heady $1,000,000 in 2002.
+So it is unlikely that many American families will be exposed to the estate tax since they won’t transfer more than that total amount of exempt wealth either while alive as outright gifts or at death as an inheritance.
 However, middle class families with increasing portfolio values in family businesses, farms, expected inheritances and large insurance or retirement plans will more frequently slide into a tax trap once reserved for the ultra wealthy.
 If they only know what most families of wealth knew, namely that estate taxes are paid only if you fail to plan.
 The estate and gift tax is a straight-forward tax that is easy to avoid if you start early and make good choices about your planning options.

 As the end of the year rolls closer, take a look and see if this introductory checklist of estate planning actions makes sense, and set up a time to review them with your professional advisors: